jeffakins/telco_project/README.md

 - Refine features based on explore results

 ### Acquire:
-- Acquire function brings in TELCO data from SQL server
+- Acquire.py function brings in TELCO data from Codeup's MySQL server
-- 7043 Rows
+- 7043 Rows (customers)
-- 24 Columns
+- 24 Columns (features)

 ### Prepare:
-- Uses the prep_telco function to bring in the Telco Data
+- Used the prep_telco.py function to clean the Telco Data, whcih included:
-- Drop Duplicates
+- Dropping Duplicates
-- Removed white space
+- Removing white space
-- Replaced 'total_charges' empty cells with 0 due to tenure = 0
+- Replacing 'total_charges' empty cells with 0 due to tenure = 0
-- Convert 'total_charges' from obj to float
+- Converting 'total_charges' from obj to float
 - Encoding (Changing Yes to 1 and No to 0)
-- Created dummy variables for 'gender', 'contract', 'internet', 'payment_type'
+- Creating dummy variables for 'gender', 'contract', 'internet', 'payment_type'
-- Concatenated dummy variables
+- Concatenating the dummy variables
-- Dropped 7 redundant columns
+- Dropping 7 redundant columns
-- Renamed 12 columns to shorten the names
+- Renaming 12 columns to shorten the names
+- Results:
   - 7043 Rows
   - 29 Columns

 ### Explore:
 #### Univariate